galaxyproject/galaxy_codex/README.md

 ![plot](docs/images/Preprint_flowchart.png)

+This tool automatically collects a table of all available Galaxy tools including their metadata.
+The created table can be filtered to only show the tools relevant for a specific community. **Learn [how to add your community](#add-your-community)**.

+The tools performs the following steps:
 - Parse tool GitHub repository from [Planemo monitor listed](https://github.com/galaxyproject/planemo-monitor)
 - Check in each repo, their `.shed.yaml` file and filter for categories, such as metagenomics
 - Extract metadata from the `.shed.yaml`